 Know up front: a budget airline’s stripped-down business model gets you a seat on a plane flying from A to B—and nothing more.
 That’s how they’re able to turn a profit.
 Julie Gilcrest, an advisor with The Travel Agent Next Door, a Toronto-based travel agency, says a number of services most people consider core or fundamental—and which usually come free on “legacy carriers” like Air Canada and WestJet—come with extra costs.
 “Make sure to read the fine print,” she says.

-For example, even carry-on bags carry are subject to a surcharge (up to $67.70 plus tax on Lynx, for example) and checked bags can be very expensive (as much as $79 on Flair).
+For example, even carry-on bags carry are subject to a surcharge (from $60 plus tax on Lynx, for example) and checked bags can be very expensive (as much as $92).
 Seat selection (even at check-in), printing a boarding pass, or even dialling the call centre with a question may come with an added cost.
 Travel writer Debbie Olsen, who has flown Swoop, Lynx and Flair, adds that it’s a good idea to purchase and pay for baggage fees beforehand, online.
 In the end, how much you’re able to save depends on several factors, such as route, timing and how many people are booked for a given flight.

 Book Everything in Advance

 It’s more expensive if you wait to do so at the airport.
 For example, on Lynx, you’d save ten bucks on that carry-on if you’d booked it in advance, online, and they can be as much as $25-30 cheaper on other low-cost carriers (LCCs).
 Overall, she advises travellers to add everything up before booking to make sure they’re actually saving money, even with the smaller individual costs.
 Often, the savings can still be significant.